 The predicate color-spec-p can be used to test for color-spec objects.
-The function color-spec-model returns the model in which a color-spec object has been defined.
+The function color-spec-model returns the model in which a color-spec object has been defined define-color-alias makes an entry in the color database under a name, which should be a symbol.
+LispWorks by convention uses keyword symbols.
+The name points to either a color-spec or another color name (symbol):

-13.4 Color aliases
+14.4 Color aliases